splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/instrumentation/instrument-dotnet-application.rst

 .. _export-directly-to-olly-cloud-dotnet-otel:

-Send data directly to Observability Cloud
+Send data directly to Splunk Observability Cloud
 ---------------------------------------------

 By default, all telemetry is sent to the local instance of the Splunk Distribution of OpenTelemetry Collector.

-To bypass the OTel Collector and send data directly to Observability Cloud, set the following environment variables:
+To bypass the OTel Collector and send data directly to Splunk Observability Cloud, set the following environment variables:

 .. tabs::